Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Distality of automorphisms on and Sub

-A locally compact group $G$ is said to be {\it pointwise distal} if every inner automorphism is distal on $G$.
-The group $G$ is said to be {\it distal} if the conjugacy action of $G$ on $G$ is distal, i.e.\ for every nontrivial $x\in G$, the closure of $\{gxg^{-1}\mid g\in G\}$ does not contain the identity $e$.
+A locally compact group $G$ is said to be pointwise distal if every inner automorphism is distal on $G$.
+The group $G$ is said to be distal if the conjugacy action of $G$ on $G$ is distal, i.e.\ for $x\in G$, the closure of $\{gxg^{-1}\mid g\in G\}$ does not contain the identity $e$ unless $x=e$.
+We get the following for inner automorphisms of almost connected groups.

-\begin{cor} Let $G$ be an almost connected locally compact group.
+\begin{cor} Let $G$ be an almost connected locally compact Hausdorff group.
 If every inner automorphism of $G$ belongs to $\nc$, then $G$ is distal.
 In particular, if every inner automorphism of $G$ acts distally on $\Sub^a_G$, then $G$ is distal. \end{cor}

-\begin{proof} Let $G$ be an almost connected locally compact group and let $K$ be the largest compact normal subgroup of $G$.
-If $T$ is an inner automorphism of $G$, then it acts distally on $K$ and hence $C(T)$ is closed and a simply connected nilpotent Lie group (cf.\ \cite{RaSh19}, Proposition 4.3).
+\begin{proof} Let $K$ be the largest compact normal subgroup of $G$.
+Let $T$ be an inner automorphism of $G$.
+It is easy to see that $T$ acts distally on $K$ (see the last part of the proof of Theorem 5.2 in \cite{RaSh19}).
+Hence $C(T)$ is closed and a simply connected nilpotent Lie group \cite[Proposition 4.3]{RaSh19}.
 In particular, it has no nontrivial compact subgroups.
-Moreover, the restriction of $T$ to $C(T)$ also belongs to $\nc$.
-Now from Corollary \ref{Lie-distal}\,$(a)$, it follows that $T|_{C(T)}$ is distal i.e.\ $C(T)=\{e\}$.
-Since this is true for all inner automorphisms of $G$, by Theorem 4.1 of \cite{RaSh19}, we have that $G$ is pointwise distal, and hence it is distal (cf.\ \cite{Ro}, Theorem 9).
+Moreover, if $T\in\nc$, then $T|_{C(T)}$ also belongs to $\nc$, and from Corollary \ref{Lie-distal}\,$(a)$, it follows that $T|_{C(T)}$ is distal i.e.\ $C(T)=\{e\}$.
+Since this is true for all inner automorphisms of $G$, by Theorem 4.1 of \cite{RaSh19}, we have that $G$ is pointwise distal, and hence it is distal \cite[Theorem 9]{Ro}.
 The second assertion follows from the first. \end{proof}

 Recall that an automorphism $T$ of a connected Lie group is unipotent if the corresponding map $\du T$ on the Lie algebra is a unipotent linear transformation, i.e.\ all the eigenvalues of $\du T$ are equal to 1.
 The following proposition will be very useful.
-In the special case of vector spaces, it is well-known as the Kolchin's Theorem.
+In the special case of vector spaces, it is well-known as Kolchin's Theorem.
 It is also easy to deduce for compact connected abelian Lie groups by considering the corresponding map on the Lie algebra (see also Lemma 2.5 in \cite{A2}).